mchmarny/cloud-native-stack/README.md

 ### For Integrators

+You're an automation engineer, DevOps specialist, or platform architect integrating CNS into CI/CD pipelines, GitOps workflows, or infrastructure-as-code systems.
+You need API documentation, data schemas, and patterns for programmatic interaction with CNS components.

 Integrate Cloud Native Stack into your infrastructure automation:

 - **[API Reference](docs/integration/api-reference.md)** – REST API endpoints and usage examples